-This SO will support specializations in Family Medicine, Clinical Radiology, Gynecology and Obstetrics, Paediatrics in the Community Health Centres, and Emergency Medicine in Emergency Medicine Departments in counties, as a serious deficit in medical specializations system, particularly in the field of primary health care.
+This SO will support specialisations in Family Medicine, Clinical Radiology, Gynecology and Obstetrics, Paediatrics in the Community Health Centres, and Emergency Medicine in Emergency Medicine Departments in counties, as a serious deficit in medical specialisations system, particularly in the field of primary health care.

-Specialization is a part of general medical education of 4-5 years of duration depending on type of specialization (4 years of duration for Family Medicine specialization only), followed after period of internship and professional exam.
-Support will be given through schemes for graduated physicians (Medicine Doctors) to cover the costs for their specializations and incentivize them to accept the employment in less attractive areas.
-They will be obliged to work in deprived areas for 4 or 5 years (starting from the first day of their specialization) which will be monitored by the Ministry of Health and MLPS in order to achieve the sustainability of the ESF and complementary ERDF actions in deprived areas.
+Specialisation is a part of general medical education of 4-5 years of duration depending on type of specialisation (4 years of duration for Family Medicine specialisation only), followed after period of internship and professional exam.
+Support will be given through schemes for graduated physicians (Medicine Doctors) to cover the costs for their specialisations and incentivise them to accept the employment in less attractive areas.
+They will be obliged to work in deprived areas for 4 or 5 years (starting from the first day of their specialisation) which will be monitored by the Ministry responsible for health and Ministry responsible for labour policy in order to achieve the sustainability of the ESF and complementary ERDF actions in deprived areas.

-Priority geographical areas for these investments will be deprived areas according to the Development Index (1st and 2nd group on county level) islands and areas where the Network of Public Health Service (O.G.
+Priority geographical areas for these investments will be deprived areas according to the Development Index (1st and 2nd group on county level), islands and areas where the Network of Public Health Service (O.G.
 101/2012) defines health care teams, but no such teams are established due to inadequate infrastructure or lacking human resources.
-Corresponding investments from ERDF will include equipping and renovation of the Primary Health Care Centers and equipping the Primary Health Care providers located in the 1st and 2nd group of counties according to the Development Index.
+Corresponding investments from ERDF will include equipping and renovation of the Primary Health Care Centres and equipping the Primary Health Care providers located in the 1st and 2nd group of counties.